 “Innovations and continuous development work play essential roles in sustainable food production.
 Our core goal of achieving 50% less emissions supports the circular economy – as does the whole Xylitol factory.
 We consider it very important to find ways to utilise different side streams as beneficially as possible,” Mäki-Reinikka continues.

 The heating facility will be built next to the new Xylitol factory and once ready, it will produce bioenergy to be utilised by the mill, bakery and rye crisp production lines as well as the new Xylitol production facility.
 The steam may also be used to cool the premises of the area.
-The heating facility is estimated to be ready in autumn 2020, at the same time as the Xylitol factory.
+The heating facility is estimated to be ready in summer 2021, at the same time as the Xylitol factory.

 This means that energy related CO2 emissions from the whole site will be reduced.
 The combination of efficient logistics and reduced energy emissions makes Fazer Xylitol the most sustainable on the market.